noamezekiel/sphere/README.md

 The client read the sample and upload it to the server.
 It is available as **sphere.client** and expose the following API:

-With python:
 ```pycon
 >>> from sphere.client import upload_sample
 >>> upload_sample(host='127.0.0.1', port=8000, path='sample.mind.gz')
 ... # upload path to the server at host:port
 ```
-With the command-line interface:
+And With the command-line interface:
 ```sh
 $ python -m sphere.client upload_sample  \
       -h/--host '127.0.0.1'             \